levomaaa/communication-app/README.md

 * The user can search for all messages that are part of a given word.
 * The administrator can add and remove discussion areas.
 * The administrator can create a secret area and determine which users have access to the area.

+Present situation:

+* User can log in and out and create a new account.
+* The username is unique and no one can have the same as you.
+* The user sees forums while logged in.
+You can't see them if you aren't logged in.
+* Users can create new forums and see who has created the already existing ones.
+* The layout has been modified to be a bit prettier and more practical.
+* For now, the product can only be tested locally, but hopefully also online in the future.